Sampling and reconstruction of solutions to the Helmholtz equation: Further issues

-In the practice of using the proposed method, the optimal value of $m$ is unknown to us.
-A simple way of estimating it is by using an independent sample, such as in the generalized cross-validation (GCV) method.
-As an example, for a given number $2m+1$ of Fourier-Bessel functions, we estimate a reconstruction using 90\% of the samples, and evaluate empirically the mean-square error using the remaining ones.
+For a given number $m = 2L+1$ of Fourier-Bessel functions, we estimate a reconstruction using 95\% of the samples, and evaluate empirically the mean-square error using the remaining ones.
 We repeat the estimation 10 times using different choices of estimation and reconstruction points within the same sample, and select the number $m$ that minimizes the mean square error.
 The function is then reconstructed using all samples.
 On Figure \ref{egcv}, we compare the results obtained by this method with those based on the optimal value of $m$, as the number of measurement $n$ varies.
+Here we use the sampling distribution according to the measure $\nu_\alpha$, with $\alpha = 0.9$.
 We observe that the performances are comparable up to a slight loss by a multiplicative constant.